hartmannbs/soc/index.md

 ---
 PhD Student in the Department of Sociology, Indiana University

-Political Economy, Ostrom Workshop at Indiana University Interdisciplinary Training in Complex Networks and Systems at Indiana University
+Political Economy Program in the Ostrom Workshop, Indiana University Interdisciplinary Training in Complex Networks and Systems, Indiana University

 Biography:
 ---